carpentries/instructor-training/_episodes/14-lesson-study.md

 > This exercise and discussion should take about 10 minutes.
 {: .challenge}

 Adapting challenges in real time can be challenging.
-You may find that a change you make inadvertantly introduces new concepts the learners aren't yet prepared for, or that the solution you had in mind doesn't work.
+You may find that a change you make inadvertently introduces new concepts the learners aren't yet prepared for, or that the solution you had in mind doesn't work.
 Be patient with yourself and your co-instructors as you learn this skill.
 While it can be frustrating, these are also excellent opportunities to remind your learners that experts make mistakes and that we're all continuously learning.